rheia-framework/RHEIA/docs/sphinx/uncertainty quantification.rst

 'objective names': obj_names
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A PCE is constructed for only 1 quantity of interest.
+A PCE class-object is constructed for only 1 quantity of interest.
 However, the statistical moments for several model outputs can be of interest.
 To avoid that for each model output, a new set of model evaluations needs to be performed, different model outputs can be stored for each model evaluation.
 The names of the different model outputs can be provided in the list :py:data:`'objective_names'`.
 These names are chosen freely by the user, formatted in a string.